 - Our combined math and English (ELA) growth score also ranks RMP Creekside 6th of all DPS elementary schools.
 Overall, our growth outpaces both the district and the state.

 - And while our English growth score isn’t quite as strong (61 MGP), it still shows that students are making more than a typical Colorado student’s year of growth in this area – and highlights an area where we will focus even more in this school year.

 - Our growth for English Language Learners (ELL) was also strong.
 The RMP Creekside ELL math MGP was 78 compared to 46 for DPS ELL math, and our English MGP was 73 compared to 49 for DPS.

 Our current data is based on results from RMP Creekside, where our older students (grades 3-5) took PARCC tests in the spring of 2016.
 (For elementary schools, students in grades 3 – 5 take PARCC tests each spring)

-The strong growth we are seeing in scholars’ scores shows us that the positive results we reported back in September are not an anomaly.
-Our scholars are doing very well comparatively both in absolute terms – the percentage who are meeting state standards compared to other students in Denver, and in growth terms – how quickly and how far our scholars are growing compared to other students across Colorado.
+The strong growth we are seeing in students’ scores shows us that the positive results we reported back in September are not an anomaly.
+Our students are doing very well comparatively both in absolute terms – the percentage who are meeting state standards compared to other students in Denver, and in growth terms – how quickly and how far our students are growing compared to other students across Colorado.